 Employee Assistance and Rehab

-Perhaps a large aspect of employee assistance aside from personal problems and work-related conflict is dedicated to substance abuse.
+Perhaps a large aspect of employee assistance aside from personal problems and work-related conflict is dedicated to substance use disorder.
 This is mainly because addiction in the workplace has many disadvantages both for the employee and the employer.
 It poses health and safety risks, as well as dangers of running into law enforcement since the use of drugs and alcohol in work settings, are mostly prohibited.

 In general, each company has their own healthcare insurance provider.
 The insurance provider creates an EAP assessment form that the employee or evaluator should fill out to indicate the potential problems.

 These are the main parts of an EAP assessment:

 - Clinical Assessment: This includes questions regarding the employee’s health risks such as acute stress disorder, eating disorders, phobias, anxiety, depression, sleep disturbances, or oppositional behaviors.